misterblack1/plexus-p20/docs/readme.md

 Please see the various files in this directory for more information.
 Datasheets and other scanned material has been moved to PDF.

+Mainboard PCB design files are in the 'CAD' directory.

 ### Serial port map:

 (Thanks to Patron Peter)